sky192/sky192/README.md

 ### Hi there 👋

 - 🔭 I’m currently collaborating on an online Web
-App for Restaurants as an frontend web developer intern.
+App project for Restaurants as an frontend web developer intern.
 - 🌱 I’m currently learning more details about Web Delopment.
 - 🤔 I’m looking for a full-time position as a Front-End Developer.
 - 📫 :